vpenso/scripts/docs/c.md

 ### Program Main-Function

-Each valid C program require a main function with on of the following signatures
+Each valid C program require a main function with on of the following signatures:

 ```
 void main(void)